 Your child makes their own choices.

-If they want to marry that person irrespective of religion color avoid getting into a conversation that would only destroy your family relationships.
+If your child wants to marry that person irrespective of religion, color, avoid getting into a conversation that would only destroy your family relationships.

 Most cultures won’t approve or even try to accept other religions into their families.

 Love is more important to one another than the religion purpose.

 I respect the traditions of other cultures but I don't approve of a decision to disown your child for not marrying someone of the same religion.

 You are what you are, and you practice a religion that is brought on to you from the day of birth.